Sign up for email news and updates about the BART Warm Springs Extension Project.

 Warm Springs Extension Construction Schedule

 Major construction on the Warm Springs Extension began in August of 2009 with the commencement of the Fremont Central Park Subway Contract.
-The Subway Contract issued substantial completion in April 2013.
-Work on the design-build Line, Track, Station & Systems (LTSS) contract, which began in October of 2011, will continue until the fall of 2015.
-The Warm Springs Extension is expected to open for revenue service in the fall of 2015.
+The Subway Contract was completed in April 2013.
+Major construction of the design-build Line, Track, Station and Systems (LTSS) contract, which began in October of 2011, was completed in the summer of 2016.
+The Warm Springs Extension opened for revenue (passenger) service on March 25, 2017, following a period of rigorous testing and CPUC approval.

 Other Related Projects